MicrosoftDocs/architecture-center/docs/reference-architectures/enterprise-integration/basic-enterprise-integration-content.md

 - [Integration Services](https://azure.microsoft.com/products/category/integration) is a collection of services that you can use to integrate applications, data, and processes.
 - [Logic Apps](https://azure.microsoft.com/products/logic-apps) is a serverless platform for building enterprise workflows that integrate applications, data, and services.
 - [API Management](https://azure.microsoft.com/products/api-management) is a managed service for publishing catalogs of HTTP APIs.
-You can use it to promote the reuse and discoverability of your APIs.
+You can use it to promote the reuse and discoverability of your APIs and to deploy an API gateway to proxy API requests.
 - [Azure DNS](https://azure.microsoft.com/products/dns) is a hosting service for DNS domains.
 - [Azure AD](https://azure.microsoft.com/products/active-directory) is a cloud-based identity and access management service.
 Enterprise employees can use Azure AD to access external and internal resources.

 ## Scenario details

 Integration Services is a collection of services that you can use to integrate applications, data, and processes for your enterprise.
 This architecture uses two of those services: [Logic Apps][logic-apps] to orchestrate workflows, and [API Management][apim] to create catalogs of APIs.

+In this architecture, composite APIs are built by [importing logic apps][apim-logic-app] as APIs.
+You can also import existing web services by [importing OpenAPI][apim-openapi] (Swagger) specifications or [importing SOAP APIs][apim-soap] from WSDL specifications.

+The API gateway helps to decouple front-end clients from the back end.
+For example, it can rewrite URLs, or transform requests before they reach the backend.
+It also handles many cross-cutting concerns such as authentication, cross-origin resource sharing (CORS) support, and response caching.

 ### Potential use cases